Boneato/boneato/plan.md

     ![meeting agenda template](https://i.imgur.com/EaxDhHW.png "meeting agenda template")

 ## 2) What tools will you use to communicate?

-For each, articulate the alternatives and why that is the best choice.

 * **Private Slack channel** “c-llab” on the INFO 442 Autumn 2019 workspace for informal, text-based communication
     * Possible alternatives: Messenger, Google Hangouts, Microsoft Teams, Discord, and many others